How to Convert a Provisional Patent to a Non-Provisional Application

 Draft Patent Claims

-Patent claims define the legal protection you seek and are the most critical part of your non-provisional application.
+Patent claims define the legal protection you are seeking and are one of the most important parts of the non-provisional application.

-- Claims must be clear, concise, and supported by the specification.
+claims should be clear, concise, and supported by the specification

-- The USPTO will examine these claims to determine the patentability of your invention.
+the USPTO examines these claims to determine whether the invention meets patentability requirements.

-Tip: Drafting strong claims often requires expertise.
-Many inventors choose to hire a registered patent attorney or agent to ensure that the claims are enforceable and broad enough to prevent workarounds.
+Tip: Drafting strong claims often requires experience.
+Many inventors choose to work with a registered patent attorney or agent so the claims are better structured and more enforceable.

 Fill Out the Required USPTO Forms